 By you and me not caring and finding better things to do with our time, we are the reason that OUR associations have fallen into decline.
 When we, as the members that our organization is supposed to support stop caring, it leaves only the vendor members to attend the events (the boss makes them go) and the same old committees planning the events and making policy rather than having new blood inject nationals and chapters with fresh ideas and innovative approaches.

 I have been at association meetings where a vote is required, and ten people show up.
 They say “Bob is running again for chapter president, all in favor raise your hands” and we all raise our hands and laugh.
 Bob should have been voted out ten terms ago, and we know it, but no one cared.
 This is the reason that there are 10 people in attendance.

 So, the next time you want to complain, do so.
-And then get out your pen, write down 10 great ideas and get involved.
+Then get out your pen, write down ten great ideas, and get involved.
 Join the membership committee and get all of your colleagues involved.
-Hate the association, president?
+Hate the association, the president?
 Be vocal, maybe you are exactly what the association needs.
-Want to attend a great industry event, then make it happen by working from the inside to institute changes.
+Want to attend a great industry event, and then make it happen by working from the inside to institute changes?

 You will not be sorry that you did.
 Our associations used to be worthwhile.